-We are in the final stages of testing a solution for our approved centres to be able to invigilate their own candidates using video conferencing software such as Microsoft Teams or Zoom.
+Approved centres are now able to invigilate their own candidates using video conferencing software such as Microsoft Teams or Zoom.

-As we are required by Ofqual to complete an onsite visit, we will arrange an onsite visit for three months' time with centres during the remote call.
-We will monitor the situation throughout the next couple of months to see if this timeframe needs to be adjusted.
+As we are required by Ofqual to complete an onsite visit, we will schedule an appropriate visit date with you during the virtual call.
+We will regularly monitor government guidelines and adjust dates if necessary.

 We appreciate that Higher Education Institutions are making plans to adjust programme delivery and assessment due to the current situation.
 We will support the adjustments needed to maintain delivery of the programme and understand that this would likely mean changes in delivery format, order of module delivery, assessment methodologies, re-scheduling of delivery and assessment and potentially extension of end dates to enable work to be completed and assessed.

 Accreditation criteria are normally covered by multiple modules / units, including projects.
 Therefore, changes to part of a programme will not necessarily affect the overall achievement of the accreditation criteria.
 The key consideration for accreditation is that all graduates of the programme achieve all of the criteria at the specified level.